john9francis/radiation-modeling/timeSpentPhase2.md

 - 10/27 10:06 am 1 hr finishing TC video
 - 10/28 8:45 am .75 hr posting TC video
 - 10/28 7:10 pm 1.25 proving that g4-brems is accurate UPDATE: I'm still struggling.
 I feel confident enough in it, but the graphs don't agree.
 I just need to start on G4 Linac Beam.
-- 10/28 9:30 pm making a quick vid about how to start a g4 project
+- 10/28 9:30 pm 2 hrs making a quick vid about how to start a g4 project